 The story of Presbyterians in Benalla is part of the much larger story of God’s work in the world.
 Since the beginning, God has been calling people to hear His promises, to repent and trust in Him, and to worship Him in spirit and in truth.
 The good news of salvation through faith in Jesus Christ is spreading around the world, and we continue to proclaim it to anyone who will listen.

-On 28 November, 1865, Rev. Robert McCully was appointed at the first Presbyterian minister for Benalla and Mansfield.
-The following year, a small Neo-Gothic church was built on Barrack Street (now Church Street), at the northern end of Mair Street.
+In 1862, Rev. Robert McCully represented the Parish of Benalla at the General Assembly, though official records of his call to the Benalla are no longer discoverable.
+(The first is the record of his appointment as the Presbyterian minister for Benalla and Mansfield on 28 November, 1865).
+A small Neo-Gothic church was built on Barrack Street (now Church Street), at the northern end of Mair Street, presumably in 1861 prior to calling Rev. McCully.
 A manse was built next door in 1870 and a vestry was added to the church in 1871.

 Rev. McCully was succeeded by Rev. Alexander Murdoch (1868-1882) and Rev. Alexander McConnan (1884-1926).
 By 1901, the building could not accommodate the whole congregation, so in 1905, Rev. McConnan oversaw the building of the present, larger church.
 The Fincham pipe organ was installed in 1913 and enlarged the following year.